 GDPR specifically does not require a standard for storage of data and more importantly any threshold for encryption.
 However, GDPR states that there must be “data protection by design” – we interpret that to be encryption both at rest as well as in-flight.
 What this means is that data moving between systems must be encrypted and then when data is stored in any system, it must be encrypted at rest.
 We believe that if those two roles are followed, then we comply with the “data protection by design” mandate.

-At QuestionPro, we have automatically moved all our Survey URL’s to SSL.
+At QuestionPro, in order to have GDPR compliant surveys, we have automatically moved all our Survey URL to SSL.
 So any data that the respondent gives is via a secure channel.
 All data that gets transmitted from QuestionPro servers to local machines (customer) is also secure via the same SSL mechanism.
 Data that is stored in QuestionPro servers are automatically encrypted at the database/storage level.
 So, data is only available and exposed through the os/application layer.

 If customers are downloading data into laptops/computers, we recommend that clients use local storage encryption for encrypting the files / file-system that can only be unlocked based on a login/password.
 This will fulfill the “protection by design” philosophy.